2jgit/OHConsol/README.md

       - "8080:80"        # Access webapp on host:8080
       - "8081:8081"     # required for serial websocket
       - "69:69/udp"    # TFTP UDP port forwarded to host

+    ### Serial console is enabled by default.
+If you wish to only run tftp web service
+    ### comment out "devices:" and " - "/dev/ttyUSB0:/dev/ttyUSB0" "
+    ### and set SERIAL_ENABLED: false in the env below
     devices:
       - "/dev/ttyUSB0:/dev/ttyUSB0" # change host side to your USB device mapping
     privileged: true   # required for serial access